 Welcome to Chechnya changed the names and facial details of all those victims interviewed.
 In order to protect their human rights from further state persecution.

 As someone who has spent my adult life fighting for LGBTQ equality, I watched the growing persecution of LGBTQ people in Russia with horror.
-The introduction of the 2013 ‘gay propaganda law’ a mere tool for state sanctioned oppression.
-As men, teenagers and woman found themselves subject to horrific treatment.
-With victims suffering humiliation, degradation and abuse at the hands of gangs who aimed to purify Russian society.
+The introduction of the 2013 ‘gay propaganda law’ a mere tool for state-sanctioned oppression.
+As men, teenagers and women found themselves subject to horrific treatment.
+With victims suffering humiliation, degradation, and abuse at the hands of gangs who aimed to purify Russian society.
 Many of those victims mere teenagers who could be manipulated and threatened with ease.
 Their plight often caught on social media posts openly available on platforms that should have protected them.
 But these human rights abuses found an even greater evil in the hands of Ramzan Kadyrov.
 The Putin loving puppet leader of Chechnya, a state of ‘independent’ government directly controlled by the Kremlin.
-As stories beginning to emerge in 2017 of torture, murder and the social cleansing of LGBTQ people.
+As stories beginning to emerge in 2017 of torture, murder, and the social cleansing of LGBTQ people.

-David French opens his film with Isteev (an LGBT rights activist in Moscow) answering a desperate call from a young women in the Chechen capital Grozny.
+David French opens his film with Isteev (an LGBT rights activist in Moscow) answering a desperate call from a young woman in the Chechen capital Grozny.
 Her hidden sexuality recently outed by her uncle.
-Who is demanding sex as payment for his continued silence.
-Her father being a high-ranking official who would rather see his daughter dead than a lesbian.
-Isteev is more than aware that lesbians often disappear in Chechnya at the hands of their own family members.
+Who is demanding sex as payment for his continued silence; her father a high-ranking official who would rather see his daughter dead than a lesbian.
+Isteev is more than aware that lesbians often disappear in Chechnya at the hands of their family members.
 His concerns immediately leading to a plan to smuggle her out to a place of safety.
-While he and his colleagues explore the potential for asylum in other country.
+While he and his colleagues explore the potential for asylum in another country.
 His role as part of the Moscow Community Center for LGBT+ Initiatives, already having secured the safety of dozens of LGBTQ people.

 As we follow the harrowing journey of ‘Grisha’, ‘Anya’ and others, French weaves their narrative into footage uncovered by activists.
-Footage that leaves the viewer stunned, angry and dismayed at the lack of any global justice.
-While in turn asking why there remains a global indifference to state orchestrated torture and murder.
+Footage that leaves the viewer stunned, angry, and dismayed at the lack of any global justice.
+While in turn asking why there remains a global indifference to state-orchestrated torture and murder.
 With events in Chechnya easily traced back to 2017, with denials from both Putin and Kadyrov.
-Denials ultimately made through smiles, laughter and open dismal of the existence of LGBT people.
-While the links to gang led persecution across Russia from 2013 remain shrouded in silence.
+Denials ultimately made through smiles, laughter, and open dismal of the existence of LGBT people.
+While the links to a gang led persecution across Russia from 2013 remain shrouded in silence.
 Ultimately creating a deeply emotional documentary that both celebrates the human desire for justice.
-While also shining a light on the abject horror of state endorsed hate and violence.
+While also shining a light on the abject horror of state-endorsed hate and violence.